-During June I travelled for the first time to Bali with my partner.
+In June, I travelled for the first time to Bali with my partner.
 We are both great sea life passionates!
-Well, in one of our snorkelling sessions I saw for the first time ever a small beautiful black moray eel.
+Well, in one of our snorkelling sessions, I saw for the first time ever a small beautiful black moray eel.
 It had half of the body hidden in the rock, and the other half outside, moving with the sea vibrations.
-It was a powerful encounter, it looks like a dangerous creature.
+It was a powerful encounter.
+It looks like a dangerous creature.
 I was amazed by how it was floating in the water, head-shaking constantly.
 And the smooth black velvety skin with small white dots, it was so beautiful.

 You couldn’t live without…